 An oral defense of either a thesis or a project normally includes a presentation by the master's candidate to a group of faculty capable of assessing the quality of the student's work, and/or a period of questioning directed to the master's candidate by said group of faculty.
-Oral defenses should include not fewer than three such faculty members, two of whom should be the student's supervisory committee chair and one other committee member, though they may include more than three faculty members, even the entire program faculty.
+Oral defenses should include not fewer than three such faculty members, one of whom should be the student's supervisory committee chair and one other committee member, though they may include more than three faculty members, even the entire program faculty.
+Any member of the university community may attend the defense.
 The defense will be held in an appropriate academic environment, normally on campus.
 Program faculty may approve oral defenses undertaken partly or wholly in mediated environments, including via conference call or online, provided that the defense takes place in "real time."
-The oral defense, normally a graded pass/fail event, is recorded either by audio or videotape, or through another medium.
+The oral defense, normally a graded pass/fail event, is documented by a signed statement attesting to the outcome of the defense.
 Such records must be complete enough to afford protection for both the student and the faculty members involved.